EternityForest/barrel.css/README.md

 When printing, Barrel currently overrides the styles automatically, with a white foreground, flat background, the theme Serif font, and the URLs displayed after all links.

+## Design Rules

+Avoid mixing component classes.
+Put a stacked form IN a card, don't make a stacked form that IS a card.

+### Header Button Pattern

+Putting a button or toolbar in a header, or a button in heading inside a header, is treated as a special case and collapses the borders(among other things) to reduce visual noise.

 ## Alt themes